angular/components/src/material/icon/icon.md

 2. Add the `cdk-visually-hidden` class to the `<span>`.
 This will make the message invisible on-screen but still available to screen-reader users.

-##### Interactive / Indicator icons within a button
-* *Note that when the presence of an icon in a button is supposed to communicate some information to the user or by being inlined into a block of text, as mentioned by Interactive icons above, an appropriate element should "own" the icon with interaction:
-* The `<mat-icon>` element should be a child of a `<button>` or `<a>` element.
-* The parent `<button>` or `<a>` should either have a meaningful label provided either through direct text content, `aria-label`, or `aria-labelledby`.
-* On mobile/small screens for these icons inlined with text in a button, the icon visibility is set to `hidden` to avoid overlapping into other elements and improve accessibility.

 ### Bidirectionality

 By default icons in an RTL layout will look exactly the same as in LTR, however certain icons have